 Tuukka Hirvonen, Investor Relations tel. +358 10 426 2721 or +358 50 966 2721

 Orion is a globally operating Finnish pharmaceutical company – a builder of well-being.
 Orion develops, manufactures and markets human and veterinary pharmaceuticals and active pharmaceutical ingredients.
 The company is continuously developing new drugs and treatment methods.
-The core therapy areas of Orion's pharmaceutical R&D are central nervous system (CNS) disorders, oncology, Finnish heritage rare diseases and respiratory diseases for which Orion develops inhaled Easyhaler® pulmonary drugs.
-Orion's net sales in 2019 amounted to EUR 1,051 million and the company had about 3,300 employees at the end of the year.
+The core therapy areas of Orion's pharmaceutical R&D are oncology and pain.
+Orion's net sales in 2021 amounted to EUR 1,041 million and the company had about 3,350 employees at the end of the year.
 Orion's A and B shares are listed on Nasdaq Helsinki.